How COVID school, screens, stress impacts kids - News 24

 « Encourage your child to build independence, » said Thomas Murray, director of innovation at

-If you feel like your child is falling behind, bring those concerns to their teacher.
+If you feel as if your child is falling behind, bring those concerns to their teacher.

 « You do not have to go at this alone, » Murray said.